-We’re 3 weeks into the new year….and where are you with that resolution you made in a fit of excitement at 11:58pm on December 31st?
-Only 12 % of resolvers actually keep their resolutions, and about half have already abandoned them by the end of January.
+Many people make New Year’s Resolutions.
+New year, new start.
+According to one study, only 12 % of resolvers actually keep their resolutions, and about half have abandoned them by the end of January.

 When it comes to resolutions, don’t should on yourself!
 Make it something you WANT to do.
-Sometimes, this just involves reframing or refining your resolution to reflect your wants:
+Sometimes this involves reframing or refining your resolution to reflect your wants:

 “I should exercise more” vs. “I want to join the intramural soccer team this semester”